Pyxus/fray/docs/getting_started/mod_collision/index.md

 ## Usage

 To use the manager, you just need to add hit states as direct children to it.
 Once done, you can connect the manager's `hitbox_intersected` and `hitbox_separated` signals.
-These function identically to the 'intersect' and 'separated' signals found in the hit state node and allow you to know when any hitbox belonging to this system detects a hit from a single access point.
+These function identically to the 'intersect' and 'separated' signals found in the hit state node and allow you to know when any hitbox belonging to this system detects a hit, from a single access point.

 Below is an example of how your tree may look utilizing all the nodes discussed on this page.